-At least 18 dead and dozens injured as tornadoes tear across South and Midwest
+At least 21 dead and dozens injured as tornadoes tear across South and Midwest

 ‘It just came out of nowhere’

-At least 18 people were killed as tornadoes swept across the US Midwest and South on Friday.
+At least 21 people were killed and dozens injured as tornadoes swept across the US Midwest and South on Friday.

 In the last 24 hours, according to ABC News, there were reports of 57 twisters in seven different states, with the worst damage in Arkansas, Mississippi, Tennessee, Iowa, Wisconsin and Illinois.